How to do a backdoor Roth IRA with Carry

 Any timing considerations to be aware of?

 It's recommended to do your contribution and conversion in the same year.
 The Pro Rata Rule (explained below) has a deadline of December 31.
+You should begin the process at latest by December 12 if you want to complete it in that year so the funds have time to move between accounts.

 Here’s how it works in Carry.

-Step 5: Work with a tax professional to understand and report the contribution and conversion in your taxes
+Work with a tax professional to understand and report the contribution and conversion in your taxes

 You'll likely need to work with your accountant or tax filing software to add Form 8606 to report the non-deductible Traditional IRA contribution, as well as report the conversion amount.